Russell fastest in Mexico after Albon and Bearman collide

 Albon careered hard into the tyre wall at turn 10, the Thai losing control after he came round the corner at speed and found the slower Ferrari on the right side of the track.

-The Williams skewed sideways into the Ferrari, damaging its suspension, before crashing.
+The Williams skewed sideways into the Ferrari, damaging its suspension, before crashing with the session red-flagged for 13 minutes.

-Both drivers were unhurt with Albon calling Bearman an 'idiot' over the team radio and stewards announcing an investigation after the session.
+Albon, who was taken to the circuit medical centre as a precaution and passed fit, called Bearman an 'idiot' over the team radio with stewards announcing an investigation.

 "Alex had to back out of it and lost the car on the apex," Williams team boss James Vowles told Sky Sports television.
 "The car doesn't really step out there.
 He lifted off because he saw the other car.